notallm/notallm.github.io/index.md

 I am a creative builder interested in A(G)I, NLP, generative AI, efficient data modeling, and applications of algorithms.
 I love to work on research, product, and nice problems.
 I also love philosophy and to think.

+I am currently working on AI inference research at [OpenMachine](https://openmachine.ai) and pursuing independent research on various technologies.

-I am currently working on building [Lipsti.cc](https://lipsti.cc), a research studio building AI experiences to augment human thought and creativity.
+I am building [Lipsti.cc](https://lipsti.cc) on the side, a research studio building AI experiences to augment human thought and creativity.
 Check out our first flagship product, [TextbookGPT](https://book.lipsti.cc).

 Previously an engineering summer apprentice at Google.
 Developed [Classframe](https://aarushgupta.com/classframe).

-I like to think the growth of my projects over time represents just how much I've learned over the years.
+I like to imagine that the growth of my projects over time represents how much I've learned over the years.

 <div class = "projects">
 {% for project in site.data.projects %}